 - Prices start from $17.50 for a 1GB deployment and $12 per extra gigabyte.

 On standard Compose Hosted deployments, automatic vertical scaling occurs as your data set grows.
-You can also manually scale up your portals and MongoDB deployment from the deployment's Resources panel.
+You can also manually scale up your portals and PostgreSQL deployment from the deployment's Resources panel.
 A 10:1 ratio of disk to RAM is maintained, so by increasing the disk allocated to the deployment, you increase the RAM allocated.

 You may add additional TCP portals from the Security panel in the Compose UI, as well as scale them with more memory should you need it.